Preggo Gals' Guide to Dealing with Gallstones

 Gallstones During Pregnancy

-Imagine this: your gallbladder, a small but important organ, stores bile – a key substance that helps break down fats during digestion.
-Sometimes, things can go a bit off track.
-When the balance of substances in bile gets messed up, it’s like a tiny pebble or lump decides to crash the digestive party.
+Imagine this: a small but important organ in the body stores bile—a key substance that helps break down fats during digestion.
+Sometimes, things don’t go as planned.
+When the balance of substances in bile gets disrupted, it’s like a tiny pebble or lump decides to crash the digestive party.

-Not all stones in the gallbladder are the same.
-There are two main types: cholesterol stones and pigment stones.
-Cholesterol stones, as the name suggests, are mostly made up of cholesterol.
-On the flip side, pigment stones come from excess bilirubin, a yellowish pigment formed when red blood cells break down.
-Knowing the type helps doctors figure out the best course of action.
+Not all of these formations in the organ are the same.
+There are two main types: one primarily made of cholesterol and another that develops due to excess bilirubin, a yellowish pigment produced when red blood cells break down.
+Identifying the type helps doctors determine the best treatment approach.

 Occurrence of Gallstones